 CTC - MTB Bikes (Mountain Biking)

-Open grasslands, meadows, woodlands and lakes cover 170 acres with a wealth of wildlife everywhere.
-Whether you are walking the dog, exploring with your children, enjoying tea and home made cakes in the cafe or having a picnic we are sure you will enjoy your visit.
+The country park has a wealth of wildlife everywhere which covers 170 acres, and includes open grasslands, meadows, woodlands and lakes.
+Whether you are riding a bike, walking the dog, exploring with your children, enjoying tea and home made cakes in the cafe or having a picnic, you are sure to enjoy this beautiful space.

-The Country Park was originally part of the large estate surrounding Hinchingbrooke House.
-The house is mainly a Tudor building and has remnants of the early 13th Century nunnery.
+Originally it formed part of the large estate surrounding Hinchingbrooke House, which is mainly a Tudor style building with remnants of the early 13th century nunnery.
 The house and grounds were given by Henry 8th to the Cromwell family in 1538 at the time of the dissolution of the monasteries.
 Queen Elizabeth I came here, King James I visited and Oliver Cromwell played here as a child.